InvisibleWrench/FlutterMidiCommand/README.md

 stop are idempotent, but on affected Android devices avoiding stop/restart cycles around a BLE connection is still important; see the known issue below.

-`connectToDevice` completes when the MIDI path is ready for use, or throws.
-The default `awaitConnectionTimeout` is 30 seconds and covers the full connection-readiness flow, not just the initial radio/socket connection.
-For BLE MIDI this includes BLE connection, service discovery, pairing/bonding through native UI when required, notification subscription, and on Apple platforms the CoreMIDI handoff for bonded BLE MIDI devices.
+`connectToDevice` completes when at least one MIDI path is ready for use, or throws.
+The default `awaitConnectionTimeout` is 30 seconds and covers the required connection-readiness flow, not just the initial radio/socket connection.
+For BLE MIDI this includes BLE connection, service discovery, pairing/bonding through native UI when required, and notification subscription.

+On Apple platforms, a bonded peripheral may subsequently appear through CoreMIDI.
+That handoff is an optional, bounded background transport upgrade: direct BLE remains active until the CoreMIDI endpoint is connected, and absence or failure of the counterpart does not turn a working connection into an error.
+Devices whose MIDI characteristic does not require encryption therefore remain on the direct BLE path without a delayed timeout.

 Connection failures are surfaced as typed `MidiConnectionException` subclasses where possible: